30th April, 2018

 Always start a new project or site with an induction.
 Highlight the most important safety rules and arrangements.

-Check tools, materials and equipment for defects, failures to make sure it is safe to use.
+Check tools, materials, and equipment for defects and failures to make sure they are safe to use.

-The one time you don't could be the last time you do.
+The one day you don't, could be the last day you do.

-Mistakes are complex and can happen for a number of reasons.
+Mistakes are complex and can happen for several reasons.
 Make sure you understand the risks and know the rules, and that knowledge is up to date.

 Risks that cannot be eliminated should be controlled to an acceptable level.

-A close shave today could be a fatality tomorrow.
+A close shave today could be a fatality tomorrow- near-miss reporting can stop accidents.
 For every 90 near misses, an accident will occur.

-The best way to control a risk to eliminate it entirely.
-Can you do the work a different way?
+The best way to control risk is to eliminate it entirely.
+Can you do the work a different (safer) way?

 Instructions are there for a reason, to keep you safe.
 Follow them!

-If in doubt, ask about.
+If in doubt, ask about it.
 Don't make it up as you go allow, that's how accidents happen.

-Slips and lapses can occur in highly trained procedures where the person does not need to concentrate on what they are doing.
-They usually occur during a familiar task.
+Slips and lapses in focus can occur in highly trained procedures where the person does not need to concentrate on what they are doing.
+They usually happen during a familiar task.
+That's when mistakes happen.

 Working in cold environments can slow your reactions and increase the risks of accidents and mistakes.
 Keep warm and take regular breaks.

-Know what risks you are exposed to and minimise them.
+Know what risks you get exposed to - and minimise them.

 Some health effects can take years to develop.
-Asbestos, vibration, noise etc. Recognise early warning signs.
+The damage from asbestos, vibration, noise etc happens over time.
+Recognise the early warning signs.

-Make sure you replace PPE when needed, and check that it fits and is compatible with other equipment you are using.
+There are loads of reasons to wear and use PPE.
+Make sure you replace PPE when needed, and check that it fits and is compatible with any other equipment you use.

-Planning ahead means you can look for ways to do the job safer, and without risk to health.
+Planning ahead means you can look for ways to do the job safely and without health risks.

 Health and safety is the superhero of management.
 Fighting hazards to keep you alive and well!